Thorn51/code_incubator_api/README.md

 All of the endpoints in the Code Incubator API are routed through authorization middleware.
 The first level of authorization requires a basic token.
 At this point, there is no mechanism in place to generate and share API tokens for use with the API.

-The second level of authorization requires a user to be logged into the application.
-Without user authentication users are unable to visit protected endpoints.
+The second level of authorization middleware creates a JSON Web Token (JWT) after a successful login.

-# Enpoints
+# Endpoints

+Scheme `HTTPS`

 `[ Base URL: rocky-beyond-84426.herokuapp.com ]`